-If this calendar is meant to just be for yourself and just for this device, or you want it directly accessible through a single file, a local calendar may be a better option.
+If this calendar is meant to just be for yourself and just for this device, or you are more concerned about security and privacy, a local calendar may be a better option.

 However, if you want your calendar to be shareable or visible by others, or if you want to be able to access it through a variety of devices and apps, an online calendar may be the way to go.